In Wayne, New Jersey, agency owner Jack Pires is making a mark in his part of the world.

 Truthfully, we’re in the scaling phase now and when I think about scaling, it brings me back to the word I hated but have grown to love: patience.
 It’s all about being patient.

 I think there are a lot of young minds, young entrepreneurs, and senior-level executives who just want to get there - they want to reach that growth in the fastest way possible.

 I’ve realized that when you're patient and you do things the right way, and you go about your strategy methodically and you’re financially supported as you pursue those endeavors, then you’ll have long-term success.

-Do the right thing - don't jeopardize your output, your quality of service, and your response time.
+Do the right thing - don't jeopardize your quality of service, your output, and your response time.
 Take care of the customer right in front of you, and that will lead to success and that's the approach we're taking.

 For us, we’re thankfully in every vertical and from here, it’s time to really evaluate which markets we want to pursue, which are financially beneficial for us, create the action plans and be aggressive about tapping into those markets.

 It’s just so so important to have the strategies and then you know execute on.

 What's the first hire that you would recommend as you grow your agency?

 My first hire is my senior marketing/communications strategist and business development manager, Michelle.

 She came from a public relations and strategy background, so I invested in having another thinker and someone who is really personable.